-A new version of Office 2016 is released every six months
+A new semi-annual version of Office 2016 is released every six months

 With Excel 2007, 2010 and 2013, Excel users became used to an Excel product that only had a feature update every three years (that had to be purchased).

-We have responded to this change by releasing a new edition of our Excel 2016 paper printed books and e-books (in January and July each year) to keep up with the new versions.
-Purchasers of our e-book package automatically receive the next two edition of the e-book free of charge so that their e-book is always up-to-date with the latest Excel version.
+We have responded to this change by updating our Excel 2016 paper printed books and e-books (in January and July each year) to keep up with the new versions.
+Purchasers of our e-book package automatically receive updates (to their 2016 e-books) free of charge so that their Excel 2016 e-book is always up-to-date with the latest Excel 2016 version.